tryan225/sep-helm/README.md

 ---

+## Cluster config

+- `sep-prod-setup.yaml` contains the configuration for the Starburst coordinator and workers.

+---

 ## Catalogs

 - `sep-prod-catalogs.yaml` demonstrates adding catalogs (the example contains a `faker` connector).
 Edit this file to add or modify catalogs.